karineek/CsmithEdge/README.md

 3. Frama-c 22.0 (Titanium)
 4. Python version 3.8.10
 5. cmake version 3.16.3
+6. Ninja 1.10.0
+7. GCC 10 (installed and can be accessed as gcc-10, needed only for coverage build of GCC)

 ** see subfolders, we modified few files in each.
 Replace the files in these folders with ours.